-The TOC elevations are provided in U.S. State Plane, Zone New Mexico East, coordinate system, with vertical data based on NAVD 88 and horizontal data based on NAD 83 (DOE 2015a).
+The TOC elevations are provided in the U.S. State Plane, Zone New Mexico East coordinate system with vertical data based on NAVD 88 and horizontal data based on NAD 83 (DOE 2015a).

-^a Depth to water has not been corrected for true vertical depth.
+^a DTW has not been corrected for true vertical depth.